Echoes in Rain

-"Echoes in Rain" is a single by Irish musician Enya, the first to be taken from the album Dark Sky Island.
-It was released on 9 October 2015 by Warner Music.
+"Echoes in Rain" is a single by Irish musician, composer, songwriter and singer Enya, the song is the lead single and final recording on her eighth studio album Dark Sky Island (2015), the song was released on 9 October 2015 through the record label Warner Bros.
+Records.

 Composition and lyrics

 "Echoes in Rain" has a 'buoyant optimism' due to the 'marching' rhythmic ostinatos and pizzicato strings.
 The a cappella multi-vocal ending was compared to Enya's breakthrough single "Orinoco Flow".
 "Echoes in Rain" is played in a minor scale (explicitly F-sharp minor).
 Enya's vocals span 2 octaves from the low note of B2 to the high note of E5.
 The song includes a piano-based bridge, similar to Enya's piano solo work, and it is the first of her lead singles to do so.

 The lyrics describe the feelings of a long journey home, travelling through night and through day, with the verses detailing how the surroundings and emotions change throughout the journey.

 The lyric 'everything flows' is repeated throughout, perhaps referring to "Orinoco Flow".
 Enya has a few other songs with similar references to the hit song.
 In The Memory of Trees the song "On My Way Home" repeats the 'turn it up, adieu' lyric; "Lazy Days" has the lyric 'and how it sails away' in A Day Without Rain, and in And Winter Came...
 "Miraculum" has Latin lyrics, in which the refrain translates to 'to sail away, a wonderful thing'.

 'Here comes another new day' precedes the chorus in "Echoes In Rain", which uses the phrase 'alleluia' to express the joyous feeling that each 'new day' brings and the happiness of returning back home.